fiddyspence/mcoresource/README.md

     mco { 'the thing':
       agent => 'puppet',
       action => 'runonce',
-      filter => [],
+      filter => {
+                   'identity' => ['node1','node2','/somenodeswithacommonname/'],
+                   'class' => ['aclass::withasubclass'],
+                }
       configfile => '/var/lib/peadmin/.mcollective',
      }

 The mco resource is set to `refreshonly => true` by default, so unless it's triggered by a refresh event from another resource nothing will happen.

-If triggered, the mcollective RPC agent puppet, with the action runonce will be triggered (filtering is untested right now - watch for version 0.0.2) using the configuration file at `configfile`
+If triggered, the mcollective RPC agent puppet, with the action runonce will be triggered (filtering works for classes and identity - watch for magic later - maybe version 0.0.2) using the configuration file at `configfile`

 License
 -------